Location of Kedarnath Mountains

 Both the peaks have relatively easy routes on their northwest sides, but the east face of Kedarnath Dome is a gigantic and very difficult rock climb.
 The Kedarnath Dome rises to an elevation of 6,831 m and is prominently viewed up to 100 m.

-The Kedarnath Dome rises to an elevation of 6,831 m and is prominently viewed upto 100 m.
-Kedarnath and Kedarnath Dome were first climbed together by a Swiss team led by André Roch, in 1947.
-Their route on Kedarnath Dome, the northwest flank, is still the standard route and is availed by most of the climbers.
-It is straightforward and relatively low-angle, and is a popular ski ascent in the spring season.The east face of Kedarnath Dome was first climbed in 1989 by a Hungarian expedition led by Attila Ozsváth.
+In the year 1947, both Kedarnath and Kedarnath Dome were first climbed together by a Swiss team led by André Roch.
+Their route on Kedarnath Dome, the northwest flank, is still considered as the standard route and is availed by most of the climbers.
+It is straightforward and relatively low-angle.The east face of Kedarnath Dome was first climbed in 1989 by a Hungarian expedition led by Attila Ozsvaith.
 Their climb involved sixty pitches of very rugged climbing.

 Adventure at Kedarnath Mountains

 Both the mountains are popular amongst the adventure enthusiasts.
 Its scenic beauty lures risk lovers from various places of the world.
 Kedarnath Dome is especially a popular ski ascent in the spring season.
 The adventure enthusiasts mainly follow the route on Kedarnath Dome, the northwest flank owing to its straightforwardness.

 The nearby attraction of Kedarnath Mountains is Kedarnath town which is known for the Kedarnath Temple.
 It one of the holiest Hindu temples built in the honour of Lord Shiva.
 It is also one of the twelve Jyotirlingas, the holiest Hindu shrines of Shiva.
 The temple is nestled near the Mandakini River.
 It is said that the temple was built by Pandavas.